dartmouth-cs52/dartmouth-cs52.github.io/lectures/07_react2/index_slides.md

 * react simplifies things
 * we'll build like 5 react apps in the coming weeks so don't worry if its all a bit confusing
 * rather than looking up and poking, is more clearly state driven
+* on click of one choice in quizz did you have look up and de-select all the other ones?  - imagine on click all you have to do is change data - and then the view automatically matches it.
 * change state -> render, repeat
 * *not a render loop btw* - only on state change